Optimization of Tissue Culture Regeneration System for Soapwort

 Abstract

-To optimize tissue culture rapid propagation technology for soapwort, young stems, leaves, and leaf axils were used as experimental materials.
-The MS medium supplemented with 6-BA(2.0 mg·L−1)+ 2,4-D(0.5 mg·L−1)+ 10% coconut milk was employed to identify the optimal explant sites and sterilization duration.
-Further, an L9(34) orthogonal test was conducted using MS, 1/2MS, and WPM as base media.
-By varying concentrations of 6-BA and NAA and adjusting sterile water-holding times, the optimal medium for axillary explant growth and the best formulation for inducing green callus were identified.
-Growth performance of soapwort tissue-cultured seedlings under different media and hormone combinations was also compared.
-Results indicate: The optimal explant site for soapwort is the leaf axil, with an optimal sterilization time of 8 min yielding the highest survival rate of 58.58%.
-The optimal growth medium combination for leaf axils was 1/2 MS + 6-BA(0.5 mg·L−1)+ NAA(0.05 mg·L−1)+ sterile water control for 3 days, yielding the highest callus formation rate of 20%, surpassing other treatments.
-The optimal medium combination for inducing green callus from leaf axils was WPM + 6-BA(0.1 mg·L−1)+ NAA(0.2 mg·L−1)+ sterile water control for 3 days, yielding a 60% callus formation rate.
-These findings provide a reference for establishing an efficient regeneration system and tissue culture techniques for soapwort, while also offering high-quality seedlings and technical guidance for its industrialized propagation.
+In order to optimize the tissue culture and rapid propagation technology for soapwort, the tender stems, leaves and leaf axils of soapwort were used as the experimental materials.
+The MS medium supplemented with 6-BA (2.0 mg·L−1) + 2,4-D (0.5 mg·L−1) + 10% coconut milk was employed to screen the optimal explant sites and disinfection time.
+Further, an L9(34) orthogonal test was conducted by using MS, 1/2MS, and WPM as the basic medium.
+Different concentrations of 6-BA, NAA and different sterile water control time were added to screen out the optimum medium for the growth of leaf axils of explants and the best formula for inducing the green callus.
+At the same time, the growth of soapwort tissue-cultured seedlings under different medium and hormone ratios was also compared.
+The results showed that the best part of the explants for soapwort was leaf axil, the best disinfection time was 8 min, and the survival rate was the highest, which was 58.58%.
+The optimum medium combination for the growth of leaf axils was 1/2 MS + 6-BA (0.5 mg·L−1) + NAA (0.05 mg·L−1) + sterile water control for 3 days, and the callus germination rate was the best (20%), which was higher than those of other treatments.
+The optimum medium combination for inducing the green callus from leaf axils was WPM + 6-BA (0.1 mg·L−1) + NAA (0.2 mg·L−1) + sterile water control for 3 days, and the germination rate was 60%.
+The results of this study provided a reference for the efficient regeneration system and tissue culture technology of soapwort, and also provided the high-quality seedlings and technical guidance for the industrialized seedling of soapwort.

 -